AkashBarve/CHORD-p2p-lookup-protocol/README.md

 3. Swarabarna Sarkar (Swarabarna)

 ##### Contributions:
-Akash Barve : Creation of Node and Chord Actor and generation of fingertable.
-Also, implementation Consistent Hashing.
+Akash Barve : Creation of Chord Actor, Nodes as Actors and generation of fingerTable, predecessor and successor by passing messages among Actors.
+ Also, implementation of passing the key requests to the required Actor for lookup protocol.
 Nanda Kishore Sunki : Implementation of the lookup protocol.
 Also, calculation of hopcount using Actors.
 Swarabarna Sarkar : Addition of nodes to the network and updation of finger table affected by the add.